Tarepanda: Characteristics

-San-X has said that Tarepanda not an actual panda but "a creature that resembles a panda".
+San-X has said that Tarepanda's not an actual panda, but "a creature that resembles a panda".
 Whereas real pandas have white tails, Tarepanda has a black tail.
 The Tarepanda characters also vary widely in size, between 5 centimeters and 3 meters.
 There is also mecha Tarepanda with riveted seams and a wind-up key, described as "hard but still drooping".
 Tarepanda is a character that moves by rolling over, with a speed of 2.75 meters per hour.
 Tarepanda's favorite food is mochi, especially suama.
 Wired characterized Tarepanda as a "genderless sandbag of a bear so weak that it cannot walk", while T: The New York Times Style Magazine described it as a character that is "eternally prostrate" and "whose limbs are mere stubs".
 Creator Hikaru Suemasa described Tarepanda as "strange", with a "fixed gaze".

 Tarepanda designs are typically made in a soft pencil drawing style.
 They are often black and white, or a sepia monochrome.
 More unique designs have used hand-carved stamps and monochrome photocopying for unusual textures.
 Tarepanda illustrations used for stationery and in picture books include characters rolling over, gathered into piles, or in a jar.
 They are also shown lying in a hammock, beach chair, or reclining against a tree.
 Smaller Tarepanda characters are shown lying in a coffee cup, on top of a slice of melon, or inside of a blooming rose.
 There are also more surreal illustrations, like a large mecha Tarepanda with many small Tarepanda characters in its mouth, or a landscape with a mountain in the shape and coloring of Tarepanda.